About Alzheimer's Disease: Alzheimer's Basics

-Alzheimer’s disease is an irreversible, progressive brain disease that slowly destroys memory and thinking skills and, eventually even the ability to carry out the simplest tasks of daily living.
-In most people with Alzheimer’s, symptoms first appear after age 65.
-Alzheimer’s disease is the most common cause of dementia among older people.
+Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.
+In most people with Alzheimer’s, symptoms first appear in their mid-60s.
+Alzheimer’s disease is the most common cause of dementia among older adults.

 The disease is named after Dr. Alois Alzheimer.
 In 1906, Dr. Alzheimer noticed changes in the brain tissue of a woman who had died of an unusual mental illness.
 Her symptoms included memory loss, language problems, and unpredictable behavior.
-After she died, he examined her brain and found many abnormal clumps (now called amyloid plaques) and tangled bundles of fibers (now called neurofibrillary tangles).
+After she died, he examined her brain and found many abnormal clumps (now called amyloid plaques) and tangled bundles of fibers (now called neurofibrillary, or tau, tangles).

 Although treatment can help manage symptoms in some people, currently there is no cure for this devastating disease.

-Although we still don’t know how the Alzheimer’s disease process begins, it seems likely that damage to the brain starts a decade or more before problems become evident.
-During the preclinical stage of Alzheimer’s disease, people are free of symptoms, but toxic changes are taking place in the brain.
-Abnormal deposits of proteins form amyloid plaques and tau tangles throughout the brain, and once-healthy neurons begin to work less efficiently.
-Over time, neurons lose the ability to function and communicate with each other, and eventually they die.
+Scientists continue to unravel the complex brain changes involved in the onset and progression of Alzheimer’s disease.
+It seems likely that damage to the brain starts a decade or more before memory and other cognitive problems become evident.
+During this preclinical stage of Alzheimer’s disease, people seem to be symptom-free, but toxic changes are taking place in the brain.
+Abnormal deposits of proteins form amyloid plaques and tau tangles throughout the brain, and once-healthy neurons stop functioning, lose connections with other neurons, and die.

-Before long, the damage spreads to a nearby structure in the brain called the hippocampus, which is essential in forming memories.
-As more neurons die, affected brain regions begin to shrink.
+The damage initially appears to take place in the hippocampus, the part of the brain essential in forming memories.
+As more neurons die, additional parts of the brain are affected.
 By the final stage of Alzheimer’s, damage is widespread, and brain tissue has shrunk significantly.
 Read more about what happens to the brain in Alzheimer's »

 This 4-minute captioned video shows the intricate mechanisms involved in the progression of Alzheimer's disease in the brain.

-Estimates vary, but experts suggest that as many as 5 million Americans age 65 and older have Alzheimer’s disease.
+Estimates vary, but experts suggest that more than 5 million Americans have Alzheimer’s disease.
 Unless the disease can be effectively treated or prevented, the number of people with it will increase significantly if current population trends continue.
 That’s because the risk of Alzheimer’s increases with age, and the U.S. population is aging.
-The number of people with Alzheimer’s doubles for every 5-year interval beyond age 65.

 Alzheimer’s is a slow disease that progresses in three stages—an early, preclinical stage with no symptoms, a middle stage of mild cognitive impairment, and a final stage of Alzheimer’s dementia.
 The time from diagnosis to death varies—as little as 3 or 4 years if the person is older than 80 when diagnosed to as long as 10 or more years if the person is younger.